 Notice, however, that this is a team of equals.
 No single doctor is the manager, telling the others who does what; there's no master-servant relationship here.
 The doctors need to come to a consensus about what to do and who's going to do it.
 Each of them has only some of the information needed to devise a plan for action; they will have to plan jointly.
-In doing so, each doctor will
+In doing so, each doctor will design:

-COLLABORATIONS IN DAILY LIFE

-- sports and entertainment:

-- soccer, dance, orchestra
+- soccer, dance, orchestra - science:

-- science:

-- archeological digs

-- high energy physics
+- archeological digs - high energy physics

-- design:

-- building a house
+building a house

-- constructing a computer system

-- health care
+- constructing a computer system - health care